rfjakob/gocryptfs/Documentation/MANPAGE.md

 Note that the command line, and with it the master key, is visible to anybody on the machine who can execute "ps -auxwww".

+**-memprofile string**
+:	Write memory profile to specified file.
+This is useful when debugging memory usage of gocryptfs.

+**-nosyslog**
+:	Diagnostic messages are normally redirected to syslog once gocryptfs daemonizes.
+This option disables the redirection and messages will continue be printed to stdout and stderr.

 **-notifypid int**
 :	Send USR1 to the specified process after successful mount.
 This is used internally for daemonization.